ch-benard/laravel-apache-pgsql/laravel-cheatsheet.md

-# Laravel cheatsheet
+# LARAVEL CHEATSHEET

-## Using Migration to create and alter tables
+## USING MIGRATION TO CREATE AND ALTER TABLES

 You can use Laravel migration tool to create a table :